Te Rauparaha: Death and legacy

 Te Rauparaha died on 27 November 1849.

 Te Rauparaha composed "Ka Mate" while hiding on Motuopihi Island in Lake Rotoaira as a celebration of life over death after his lucky escape from pursuing enemies.
 This haka or challenge, has become the most common performed by the Kiwis, the All Blacks and many other New Zealand sports teams before international matches.

 Te Rauparaha's son Tāmihana was strongly influenced by missionary teaching, especially Octavius Hadfield.
 He left for England in December 1850 and was presented to Queen Victoria in 1852.
 After his return he was one of the Māori to create the idea of a Māori king.
 However he broke away from the king movement and later became a harsh critic when the movement became involved with the Taranaki-based anti-government fighter Wiremu Kīngi Te Rangitāke.

 Tāmihana wrote biography of Te Rauparaha between 1866 and 1869 that was held in the Sir George Grey Special Collections at Auckland Libraries.
 This biography was translated by Ross Calman and published by Auckland University Press in 2020 called He pukapuka tātaku i ngā mahi a Te Rauparaha nui / A record of the life of the great Te Rauparaha.

 Another biography of Te Rauparaha was one published in the early 20th century.
 It was written by William Travers and was called the Stirring Times of Te Rauparaha.

 A memorial to Te Rauparaha is established in Ōtaki and Te Rauparaha Arena in Porirua is named after him.

 In 2005, a panel of historians and journalists ranked Te Rauparaha 16th out of the 100 most influential figures in New Zealand history.

+Te Rauparaha is featured in Hamish Clayton's 2011 Novel Wulf, which is a fictional report of some of the first Maori actions with European traders.